munificent/craftinginterpreters/book/control-flow.md

 }
 ```

-That has the exact same semantics, though it's certainly not as easy on the
+This script has the exact same semantics as the previous one, though it's not as
-eyes.
-Reducing syntactic sugar to semantically equivalent but more verbose forms
-is called <span name="caramel">**desugaring**</span>.
-We'll use this technique
-inside our interpreter.
-Instead of directly interpreting `for` loops, the parser
+easy on the eyes.
+Syntactic sugar features like Lox's `for` loop make a language
+more pleasant and productive to work in.
+But, especially in sophisticated
+language implementations, every language feature that requires back end support
+and optimization is expensive.

+We can have our cake and eat it too by <span
+name="caramel">**desugaring**</span>.
+That funny word describes a process where
-will consume the new syntax and translate it to more primitive forms that the
+the front end takes code using syntax sugar and translates it to a more
-interpreter already knows how to execute.
+primitive form that the back end already knows how to execute.

 <aside name="caramel">